zopefoundation/z3c.table/src/z3c/table/README.txt

 Adding a Column to a Table Using Adapters
 -----------------------------------------

-Now we can register our column adapter.
+One way we can add a column to a table is using an adapter.
+Although this may seem like overkill at first, it makes tables easily pluggable.
+Let's register our column as an adapter.

   >>> import zope.component
   >>> zope.component.provideAdapter(TitleColumn,